 Tarps are probably the best thing since sliced bread.
-We use it for so many purposes, from covering woodpiles, outdoor furniture, grill and the like, to protecting vehicles like cars, trucks, and boats.
-We use it to cover driveways, floors and truck beds, haul construction dirt and debris, and so much more.
+We use it for so many purposes, from covering woodpiles, outdoor furniture, grill and the like, to protecting vehicles like cars, trucks, and boats. to cover driveways, floors and truck beds, haul construction dirt and debris, and so much more.

 But how to choose the best tarps that are worth your money?
 You need to consider quality, tarp type, size, ease of use and color before buying.